comp-comb/MAFIA-MD/README.md

-# MAFIA-MD: Molecules, Aromatics and Fringe Identification and Analysis from Molecular Dynamics
+# MAFIA-MD: Molecular Arrangements and Fringe Identification and Analysis from Molecular Dynamics
 To Find out the number of aromatic rings from molecular dynamics simulation.

 # Requirements